jaymehta-ce/swagger_nodeapi/README.md

 This module lets you authenticate endpoints using a JSON web token.
 It is intended to be used to secure RESTful endpoints without sessions.

 Created below routes for token:
-1. Creating a /login route to acquire a token
+1. Creating a /token route to acquire a token
 (If a user has been found and the password is correct, we set the payload for the JWT to {id: user.id} we use the jsonwebtoken package to create the token and respond with it.
 If the password entered is wrong then appropriate message is displayed to the user.)
-2. Creating a /secret route, that only is available to logged in users with a JSON web token (Use the token to be able to access some kind of secret information.
-In /secret route, we pass the request through previously defined authentication strategy and run it.
-If it’s successful, then display the secret message, else the request will be unauthorized (401).)
+2. Creating a /createuser and /userlist route, that only is available to logged in users with a JSON web token (Use the token to be able to access some kind of secret information.
+In route, we pass the request through previously defined authentication strategy and run it.
+If it’s successful, then display success message, else the request will be unauthorized (401).)

 # Unit Testing using Mocha
 Create test.js File in test folder.